Special Operations Executive: Relationships

 There was tension between SOE and SIS, which the Foreign Office controlled.
 Stewart Menzies, the chief of SIS, was aggrieved to lose control of Section D. Where SIS preferred placid conditions in which it could gather intelligence and work through influential persons or authorities, SOE was intended to create unrest and turbulence, and often backed anti-establishment organisations, such as the Communists, in several countries.
 At one stage, SIS actively hindered SOE's attempts to infiltrate agents into enemy-occupied France.

 Even before the United States joined the war, the head of the newly formed Office of the Coordinator of Information (COI), William J. Donovan, had received technical information from SOE and had arranged for some members of his organisation to undergo training at a camp run by SOE in Oshawa in Canada.
 In early 1942, Donovan's organisation became the Office of Strategic Services.
-SOE and OSS worked out respective areas of operation: OSS's exclusive sphere included China (including Manchuria), Korea and Australia, the Atlantic islands and Finland.
+SOE and OSS worked out respective areas of operation: OSS's exclusive sphere included China (including Manchuria), Korea, and Australia, the Atlantic islands, and Finland.
 SOE retained India, the Middle East and East Africa, and the Balkans.
 While the two services both worked in Western Europe, it was expected that SOE would be the leading partner.

-In the middle of the war, the relations between SOE and OSS were not often smooth.
-They established a joint headquarters in Algiers but the officers of the two organisations working there refused to share information with each other.
+In the middle of the war, the relations between SOE and OSS were not always smooth.
+They established a joint headquarters in Algiers, but the officers of the two organisations working there refused to share information.
 In the Balkans, and Yugoslavia especially, SOE and OSS several times worked at cross-purposes, reflecting their governments' differing (and changing) attitudes to the Partisans and Chetniks.
-However, in 1944 SOE and OSS successfully pooled their personnel and resources to mount Operation Jedburgh, providing large scale support to the French Resistance following the Normandy landings.
+However, in 1944, SOE and OSS successfully pooled their personnel and resources to mount Operation Jedburgh, providing large-scale support to the French Resistance following the Normandy landings.
 SOE had some nominal contact with the Soviet NKVD, but this was limited to a single liaison officer at each other's headquarters.

 Locations

 Baker Street

-After working from temporary offices in Central London, the headquarters of SOE was moved on 31 October 1940 into 64 Baker Street (hence the nickname "the Baker Street Irregulars").
+After working from temporary offices in Central London, the headquarters of SOE were moved on 31 October 1940 into 64 Baker Street (hence the nickname "the Baker Street Irregulars").
 Ultimately, SOE occupied much of the western side of Baker Street.
-"Baker Street" became the euphemistic way of referring to SOE.
-The precise nature of the buildings remained concealed; it had no entry in the telephone directories, and correspondence to external bodies bore service addresses; MO1 (SP) (a War Office branch), NID(Q) (Admiralty), AI10 (Air Ministry), or other fictitious bodies or civilian companies.

-SOE maintained a large number of training, research and development or administrative centres.
+"Baker Street" became the euphemistic synecdoche of referring to SOE.
+The precise nature of the buildings remained concealed; it had no entry in the telephone directories, and correspondence to external bodies bore service addresses: MO1 (SP) (a War Office branch), NID(Q) (Admiralty), AI10 (Air Ministry), or other fictitious bodies or civilian companies.
+SOE maintained a large number of training, research and development, or administrative centres.
 It was a joke that "SOE" stood for "Stately 'omes of England", after the large number of country houses and estates it requisitioned and used.